Nihhaar/Hackintosh-Dell-7567/README.md

  - SDCard reader (probably fixed by some kext)
  - 2.1 audio (2.0 works)
  - Audio via headphones after sleep (This actually worked on previous releases, so may be need to downgrade AppleALC to tested version like 1.2.8)
+ - Built-in mic for headphones may not work

 ### Specs
  - Intel i7-7700HQ CPU